stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 ### Restore

-Now, we will clone the volumes that we have backed up in the previous section.
+Now, we are going to clone the volumes that we have backed up in the previous section.
 In order to do that, we have to create a `RestoreSession` object with `volumeClaimTemplates`.

 **Create RestoreSession:**